Mshriver2/php-4chan-downloader/README.md

 * find out how to download img from url to a temp folder on webserver
 * build file zip method in imageScrape Class
 * allow multiple threads to be downloaded at once
+* create image preview box, to see images before download